fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 Take a look at the column 2D chart shown below:

-{% embed_all chart-configurations-annotations-example-6.js %}
+{% embed_all chart-configurations-annotations-example-5.js %}

-Click here to edit the above chart.
+Click [here](http://jsfiddle.net/fusioncharts/9xj50enk/) to edit the above chart.

 The rectangle around the text is a shape annotation.